 "Where there is no vision, the people perish."
 "There is no fear (respect, adoration, humbling, awesomeness) of YHWH before their eyes."
 Pr 29:18, Ps 36:1

-(see below).
+Reed Hastings is a fool (see below).
 No matter his title, position or state, he is foolish.
 GOD says he is so:

 "He who trusts in his own heart is a fool."
 Pr 28:26